Table of Contents

 Adverse possession may not be claimed in certain circumstances, as exceptions exist in the doctrine of adverse possession.

-- The possessor cannot claim adverse possession if they had no ulterior motive or animus possidendi to exclusively possess the property, or if there is a fiduciary relationship between the landlord and tenant.
+- The possessor cannot claim adverse possession if they have no ulterior motive or animus possidendi to possess the property exclusively, or if there is a fiduciary relationship between the landlord and tenant.

-- If the tenant was permitted by the landlord to possess the property, it will not be considered adverse possession.
-However, if the landlord terminates the permissive possession and the tenant does not vacate the property, they may be liable for wrongful possession and may need to pay compensation.
+- If the landlord permitted the tenant to possess the property, it would not be considered adverse possession.
+However, if the landlord terminates the permissive possession and the tenant does not vacate the property, they may be liable for wrongful possession and may need compensation.

 - Adverse possession cannot be claimed if there is no valid claimant for the property, i.e., if nobody is claiming ownership of the property.
 In such a case, the right over the property cannot be acquired through adverse possession.